KocSistem/aks-workshop/labs/scaling/README.md

     az container logs -g $RG_NAME -n loadtest --follow
     ```

-5. Observe your Kubernetes cluster reacting to the load by running
+3. Observe your Kubernetes cluster reacting to the load by running

     ```
-    kubectl get pods -l  app=captureorder
+    kubectl get pods -n ratingsapp -l  app=ratings-api
     ```

     > **NOTE:** HPA's min replica count will override the deployment replica count.
 So if you define 3 replicas on deployment and the hpa `minReplicas` count is 1; the deployment decreases replica count to 1 via `replicaset`